My Finale

 "My Finale" is the 40-minute-long eighth season finale and 168th and 169th overall episodes of the American television sitcom Scrubs.
-It was originally broadcast as episodes 18 and 19 of season eight on May 6, 2009 on ABC, and was intended to be the series finale during production.
+It was originally broadcast as episodes 18 and 19 of season eight on May 6, 2009, on ABC, and was intended to be the series finale during production.
 However, while the episode was billed as the "Scrubs finale" at the time of airing, it was unknown whether this would be the series finale or the season finale.
 The show ended up returning for a ninth season.
-Since the show underwent many changes for the ninth and final season, this is the last episode in which all of the main cast appear as series regulars and the last appearance of Judy Reyes as Carla Espinosa.
+Since the show underwent many changes for the ninth season, this is the last episode in which all of the main cast appear as series regulars and the last appearance of Judy Reyes as Carla Espinosa.
+She returns in the 2026 reboot series.